danielamadori/PACO/README.md

    Note: Replace latest with a specific version number if needed.
 2. Open a browser and navigate to `http://127.0.0.1:8000` to access the application via REST API.
    The docs are available at `http://127.0.0.1:8000/docs`
+3. Open a browser and go to `http://127.0.0.1:8080` and go to the desired notebook to interact with the server.

 ---
 NB!
 This application is currently under development.
 There may be some issues and bugs.